Kyle Richards And Lisa Rinna Show Off Their Bikini Bodies In New Instagram And Snapchat Posts

 When it comes to the Real Housewives, Kyle Richards and Lisa Rinna are proving that age is just a number.
-The two cast mates from the Real Housewives of Beverly Hills, showcased just how summer ready they are, as they each posted pictures to their Instragram and Snapchat accounts showcasing their bikini bodies.
-While the bikini-fest began with posts from Rinna on Easter, she was not alone, as Richards also took the time to share a selfie in a bikini with a message for her cast mate.
+The two castmates from the Real Housewives of Beverly Hills, showcased just how summer ready they are, as they each posted pictures to their Instagram and Snapchat accounts showcasing their bikini bodies.
+While the bikini-fest began with posts from Rinna on Easter, she was not alone, as Richards also took the time to share a selfie in a bikini with a message for her castmate.

 According to the Daily Mail, Kyle Richards posted a mirror selfie, in which she was wearing a purple and gold string bikini, with a straw cowboy hat.
 The caption that went along with the picture was directed to Lisa Rinna, wishing the other woman a happy Easter.

 In the case of Rinna, the actress and reality star posted two separate bikini pictures to her Instagram story.
 The first being a selfie, featuring a light orange bikini, as well as a white ball cap and sunglasses.
 Lisa Rinna simply captioned her picture with the word, “Monday.”

-In a second picture, which looks to be off of her camera roll, the actress is in a gray and white bikni, with what looks to be the same straw hat that Kyle Richards was wearing in her bikini selfie.
+In a second picture, which looks to be off of her camera roll, the actress is in a gray and white bikini, with what looks to be the same straw hat that Kyle Richards was wearing in her bikini selfie.
 The caption for this picture says, “I really do love these suits @beverlybeachbydorit.”

 Kyle Richards, 49, proves she's still a pinup as she poses in string bikini for eye-popping selfie https://t.co/s2JncDNlXN